enterprise-ready · self-hosted · mcp-controlled

 // security model

-• Create and delete apps
+• Creates and deletes apps

-• View server health (CPU, RAM, disk)
+• Views server health (CPU, RAM, disk)

-• Configure branding and settings
+• Configures branding and global settings

 • Cannot read env vars or /data/